1. What's special about CHBE at Montana State University?

 Should I try to get a room on the engineering academic theme floor in the residence hall?

 Students studying engineering face a challenging academic environment.
 Many students find it beneficial to be around others with similar academic interests, course projects, and exam schedules.
-The engineering "academic theme" floors in Langford Hall (men) and Hannon Hall (women) can help you become part of a close community of students who are facing similar educational challenges.
+The engineering Living Learning Communities in Langford Hall (men) and Hannon Hall (women) can help you become part of a close community of students who are facing similar educational challenges.

-The academic theme floor features 30-50 students majoring in engineering, regularly scheduled in-hall academic advising and study sessions, and access to peer tutoring and additional faculty support.
+The Living Learning Communities features 30-50 students majoring in engineering, regularly scheduled in-hall academic advising and study sessions, and access to peer tutoring and additional faculty support.

 CHBE students come from a wide variety of backgrounds and interests and can find great academic success whether or not they get their start on an engineering floor in the residence halls.
 But if the engineering theme floor sounds interesting to you, by all means check it out!